msknapp/msknapp.github.io/docs/commandline.md

     - Pipes are blocking, if a process writes to a pipe (named or not), the kernel will block that process from completing until the data has been read.
     - Usually named pipes are not necessary, but they could be if there are multiple processes writing to or reading from a single pipe.
+- shell options: Configuration with set
+    - `-x`: debug
+    - `-e`: exit immediately if a command fails, except as part of an "if" or "while" condition.
+    - `-o pipefail`: pipes stop and return the first non-zero exit code encountered.
+    - `-C`: noclobber, don't overwrite files written to by stream re-direction.
+    - `-v`: verbose mode, print all commands running.
+    - `-o posix`: makes commands act by the POSIX standard.
+- Differences in invocation:
+    - `#!/usr/bin/env ...`: says to find the command using the PATH environment variable.
+    - `/bin/bash ...`: chooses a specific installation of bash, can pass parameters or arguments to it.
+    - `/usr/bin/bash ...`: chooses a specific installation of bash, can pass parameters or arguments to it.
+    - `/bin/sh`: bash runs in POSIX mode.
+Often links to dash on linux systems.
+You should prefer this if script portability is a priority.
+- Checking for posix compliance: use [shellcheck](https://www.shellcheck.net/)
+- Shell Differences:
+    - Bash:
+        - prior to 4:
+        - 4 or later:  supports associative arrays, parameter substitution for case (uppercase, lowercase)
+    - ZShell: Mostly auto-completion.
+    - Almquist Shell (used in Alpine): does not support here strings.
+Mostly just posix compliant.
+    - Dash: Debian almquist shell.
+POSIX compliant from the start, no need to set it in posix mode.
+Faster to run than bash, but doesn't have as many features.  does not support here strings.
+- What is a login shell?
+    - zshenv is run even for anytime a z shell starts.
+    - zprofile is run for login shells.
+Profile scripts tend to be used to set environment variables, because env vars will normally be inherited by any sub-shell that is spawned.
+    - zshrc is run for any interactive shell.
+If a shell is both interactive and a login shell, the profile runs first.
+    - non-interactive shells only run .zshevn.
+They do not run .zprofile, nor .zshrc.
+    - If you ssh to a machine, you open a login shell.
+It is also interactive.
+    - If you run `su -` you open a login shell.
+It is also interactive.
+    - If you boot your machine in terminal mode and login, that is a login shell.
+    - If you boot in the (usual) visual mode, there is no login shell.
+    - If you open a new terminal window from the (usual) visual mode, it runs zprofile first, then zshrc
+    - Likewise, opening another tab in a terminal window runs zprofile then zshrc.
+    - Running a sub-shell with `zsh` only runs zshrc.

 - Commands:
     - Tr: translate, use “-d” to delete a character.